yundumbledore/PET-TRACER/README.md

 **PET-TRACER** was used in the below paper

-1. *Parametric Imaging of Posterior Kinetic Model Parameter Estimates in Dynamic Total-Body PET Using Generative Consistency Models [Submitted to IEEE Transactions on Medical Imaging]*,
+1. *Generative Consistency Models for Estimation of Kinetic Parametric Image Posteriors in Total-Body PET [Submitted to IEEE Transactions on Medical Imaging]*,

 <p align="center">
   <img src="Assets/Short_demo.gif" alt="demo1" />